PurrBiscuit/csc-404-project-2/README.md

 Enter `npm install` to install all dependencies before proceeding to the subsections below.

 The examples listed below are ways to run the application on your host machine directly.
+It's recommended to use Docker to run this locally however since the configurations are all in place for it already and it makes for a repeatable, predictable development environment.
 Please see the [Docker Instructions](#docker) for ways to run this application through our Docker configurations.

 ### Running Program